Production of Justice League (film)

-Original Snyder/Terrio script (2014–2016)
+Original Snyder/Beall/Terrio script (2014–2016)

-Following the release of Man of Steel (2013), director Zack Snyder outlined the basis of the DC Extended Universe (DCEU), which centered around a five-film arc including Man of Steel, Batman v Superman and a Justice League trilogy.
-As interpreted by Stephen M. Colbert of Screen Rant, the structure of the franchise would have been the "inverse" of the Marvel Cinematic Universe.
-Instead of solo films culminating in cross-over Avengers films, DC's take would have primarily been cross-over films with occasional solo films on the side set at different points in time.
-Snyder's original vision for the series was to have Batman v Superman be one of the darkest in the franchise, and have the films become more hopeful in tone from there.
-Despite this, Snyder describes his original Justice League script written with Chris Terrio as "dark" and "scary".
-According to concept art, the scenes involving Apokolips and the New Gods were heavily influenced by sci-fi and the work of H. R. Giger.
+Following the release of Man of Steel (2013), Snyder outlined the basis of the DC Extended Universe (DCEU), which centered around a five-film arc including Man of Steel, Batman v Superman: Dawn of Justice (2016) and a Justice League trilogy.
+As interpreted by Stephen M. Colbert of Screen Rant, the structure of the franchise would have been the "inverse" of the Marvel Cinematic Universe (MCU).
+Instead of solo films culminating in cross-over Avengers films, DC would primarily feature cross-over films with occasional solo films set at different points in time.

+Snyder opted to have Batman v Superman: Dawn of Justice as the darkest in tone, and the following films be more hopeful in tone (Snyder described his original Justice League script written with Chris Terrio as "dark" and "scary").
+Concept art revealed scenes involving Apokolips and the New Gods, and were noted as being heavily influenced by science fiction and the work of H. R. Giger.
+In cinematographer Fabian Wagner's first meeting with Snyder, Snyder informed him he wanted to depart from the "stylized, desaturated, super-high contrast looks of other [DCEU] films", hinting at a darker tone.

+As revealed in 2024, Will Beall was hired to write a very early draft for the script of Justice League; some of its elements would be incorporated into Zack Snyder's Justice League.
+Beall's draft had the majority of the second act acting like a "little sort of coda" of the post-apocalyptic "Knightmare" future timeline that appeared in Batman v Superman: Dawn of Justice as a flashforward with the heroes and villains forced to team up, having lots of inspiration to Back to the Future Part II (1989).

-According to Snyder, at least part of the film was set to explore Bruce Wayne's "Knightmare"—the scene in Batman v Superman where Bruce Wayne has a vision of a post-apocalyptic future Gotham, followed by the Flash appearing to tell him that Lois Lane is "key" and worries that he is "too soon".
-In the early script for Justice League, the continuation of the "Knightmare" had Darkseid use a boom tube to teleport into the Batcave and kill Lois Lane.
-This would have made Superman susceptible to Darkseid's Anti-Life Equation, the fictional mathematical formula from the comic books for controlling the minds of sentient beings.
-With Superman under Darkseid's control, they take over Earth and create the post-apocalyptic future from Wayne's "Knightmare".
-Batman and Cyborg worked together to create a time machine to send Flash back in time to save Lois and prevent Superman from falling under Darkseid's control.
-The Flash has two possible destinations in time, one of which resulted in his "too soon" speech in Batman v Superman.
-This version of Justice League was never filmed and no footage of it exists.
-However, scenes of Superman mourning the corpse of Lois after Darkseid kills her did eventually end up in Zack Snyder's Justice League, as visions that Cyborg has before the Justice League resurrects Superman.
+In 2019, Snyder revealed part of Justice League would have seen Darkseid teleport into the Batcave and kill Lois Lane.
+This would eventually make Superman subject to the Anti-Life Equation and under Darkseid's control to take over Earth.
+In response, Batman and Cyborg would send Flash back in time to save Lois and Superman.
+This idea was never filmed, however, it was partly referenced in Zack Snyder's Justice League, as a vision from Cyborg.